ryanmaugv1/Tachyon/documentation/lexical_analyser.md

         tokens.append(["STATEMENT_END", ";"])

 However, I have to check the last item for an end statement too because if the last token was not a string token the end statement symbol (;) would have been added to it.
 Therefore, what I do is remove it and then update the last token.

+# **Bugs to fix**

+- Entering a number like '1', '9' or '3' cause a mess up in the lexer but naything longer than one decimal such as '10' or '287' is fine.